 The lobby bar specialises in an array of fine teas that in summer they will serve over crushed ice with mint or lemon.
 Teas are served between.

 Goya restaurant open for breakfast, lunch and dinner.
 It also serves a Sunday brunch.
 An example from the menu is: Cocido Madrileño (A traditional hearty beef stew from Madrid).

 The stunning Terrace Gardens also serve lunch and dinner during the warmer months.
 There's what I can only describe as a 'Afternoon Tea' feel about the terrace gardens - perhaps it's the wicker chairs?

 Velazquez bar serves a wide variety of cocktails.
 It's smart, and the barman is immaculately dressed in a black suit and bow tie.

 The gym is well equipped and also has satellite TV and radio.
 You can also get a massage there, and there are UVA sunbeds and facial treatments.
 The gym is open for guests for 24 hours.
 For treatments it is open on Tuesdays to Saturdays from 10:00 - 21:00 and closed on Sundays.

 The Hotel Ritz Madrid has 5 meeting rooms, the largest of which is the Salon Real.
 It is 296m2 and is a good space for holding fashion shows, wedding receptions, balls or product launches.

 The Salon Alfonso XIII is elegant and is good for holding banquets.
 It is 204m2.

 The Salon Felipe IV has large arched windows and is a luxurious place to hold a banquet.
 It can take up to 110 guests with a banquet layout, and 220 for a reception.

-Salon Goya is usually used for working lunches, cocktail evenings and black tie dinners.
-It used to be a reading and games room and can accommodate 110 people.
+Salon Goya is usually used for working lunches, cocktail evenings and black-tie dinners.
+It used to be a reading and game room and can accommodate 110 people.